bbauska/Coursera-Bootstrap/readme.md

 Contrast this with the remaining two rows, and you now begin to see how the media object helps us to transform that into something more vibrant.

-I\'m going to do the same thing to the third row here.
+I&apos;m going to do the same thing to the third row here.

 The second row will be left as an exercise for you in the assignment.

-Going to that third drill, I\'m going to apply a similar change to this third row to introduce the media object here.
+Going to that third drill, I&apos;m going to apply a similar change to this third row to introduce the media object here.

-Let me introduce the media object there, and then to this div, go into the media object, and then introduce the image that I\'m going to use here.
+Let me introduce the media object there, and then to this div, go into the media object, and then introduce the image that I&apos;m going to use here.

 I use the class as d-flex mr-3.

 If you are positioning the image to the right side, then you need to give a margin as ml-3 for it.
-In addition, I\'m going to add in the image thumbnail class to this, and then also say, align-self-center.
+In addition, I&apos;m going to add in the image thumbnail class to this, and then also say, align-self-center.

-These are the classes that I\'m going to add to this image.
+These are the classes that I&apos;m going to add to this image.

-And then, let\'s specify the source of this image, img and alberto.png, and then I\'ll specify the alternative.
+And then, let&apos;s specify the source of this image, img and alberto.png, and then I&apos;ll specify the alternative.

-And after this, this h2 and h4 and the p, I\'m going to close them inside a media-body div here, closing off the media body div.
+And after this, this h2 and h4 and the p, I&apos;m going to close them inside a media-body div here, closing off the media body div.

 We now have completed the media object in the third row.

-Let\'s save the changes, and then go and take a look at our web page next.
+Let&apos;s save the changes, and then go and take a look at our web page next.

-Now, taking a look at our web page, you\'ll notice that we have the dish description there.
+Now, taking a look at our web page, you&apos;ll notice that we have the dish description there.

 Now, if you move to the third row, you now see how the third row has